 (also all-around, spiky, incorrectly "Siberian ginseng")

-Eleuterokok was the first "ginseng" I had the opportunity to practice (it was during my trip to the Far East), which later led me to write this historic page about Eleutherococcus senticosus (Siberian Ginseng) .
+Eleuterokok was the first "ginseng" I had the opportunity to practice (it was during my trip to the Far East), which later led me to write this historical page on Eleutherococcus senticosus (Siberian Ginseng) .
 The page still has historical value, but it comes from a time when I was still the victim of two frequent mistakes - I considered the effects of ginseng to be scientifically inconclusive, and only on the basis of botanical affinity I considered that Siberian ginseng and ginseng genuine are almost identical to their chemical composition.
 As a result, due to the lack of information regarding only E. senticosus, I "helped" by paying the information from P. ginseng and P. quinquefolius .
 Somewhat apologizes to me for the fact that the same mistake was made by the famous Russian scientists at the beginning of the study of eleutherococcus.

 Eleuterokok compared to ginseng right.